 Cho, Sunghye, Naomi Nevler, Natalia Parjane, Christopher Cieri, Mark Y. Liberman, Murray Grossman, Katheryn A. Q. Cousins.
 (2021).
 Automated analysis of digitized letter fluency data.
 Frontiers in Psychology 12, 654214. [link]

-Parjane, Natalia, Sunghye Cho, Sharon Ash, Katheryn A. Q. Cousins, Sanjana Shellikeri, Mark Liberman, Leslie M. Shaw, David J. Irwin, Murray Grossman, Naomi Nevler.
+Parjane, Natalia, Sunghye Cho, Sharon Ash, Katheryn A. Q. Cousins, Sanjana Shellikeri, Mark Liberman, Leslie M. Shaw, David J. Irwin, Murray Grossman, and Naomi Nevler.
 (2021).
 Digital speech analysis in progressive supranuclear palsy and corticobasal syndromes.
 Journal of Alzheimer's Disease 82(1), 33-45. [link]

-Tang, Sunny*, Kriz, Reno*, Cho, Sunghye*, Suh Jung Park, Jenna Harowitz, Raquel E. Gur, Mahendra T. Bhati, Daniel H. Wolf, João Sedoc, Mark Y. Liberman.
+Tang, Sunny*, Kriz, Reno*, Cho, Sunghye*, Suh Jung Park, Jenna Harowitz, Raquel E. Gur, Mahendra T. Bhati, Daniel H. Wolf, João Sedoc, and Mark Y. Liberman.
 (2021).
 Natural language processing methods are sensitive to sub-clinical linguistic differences in schizophrenia spectrum disorders.
 NPJ Schizophrenia 7, 25. [link]

 Cho, Sunghye*, Nevler, Naomi*, Sanjana Shellikeri, Natalia Parjane, David J. Irwin, Neville Ryant, Sharon Ash, Christopher Cieri, Mark Liberman, and Murray Grossman.
 (2021).
 Lexical and acoustic characteristics of young and older healthy adults.
 Journal of Speech, Language, and Hearing Research 64(2), 302-314. [link]